Everything you need to know about social grants

 Child Support Grant

-To receive this grant you must be the primary care giver of a child who also lives with you in South Africa.
+To receive this grant you must be the primary caregiver of a child who also lives with you in South Africa.
+You must be a South African Citizen, permanent resident or refugee.
 If you are not the biological parent of the child, you must provide proof of your primary caregiver status.
 This can be an affidavit from a police official, a social worker’s report, an affidavit from the biological parent of the child, or a letter from the school principal of the child.

 Children must be under the age of 18.
 Children must not be cared for in a state institution.
 You cannot apply for more than six non-biological or legally adopted children.

 In order to qualify for the grant you need to meet the requirements of the means test.
-If you are single you must not earn more than R55,200 per annum (R4,600) per month and if you are married, your combined income must not be more than R110,400 (R9,200).
+If you are single you must not earn more than R57,600 per year (R4,800 per month) and if you are married, your combined income must not be more than R115,200 per year (R9,600 per month).
+These amounts are as of October 2022.

 Care Dependency Grant

 In order to qualify for the grant you need to meet the requirements of the means test.
-If you are single, you must not earn more than R226,800 per year (R18,900 per month) and if you are married your household cannot earn more than R453,600 per year (R37,800).
+If you are single, you must not earn more than R238,800 per year (R19,900 per month) and if you are married your household cannot earn more than R477,600 per year (R39,800).

 Foster Child Grant